blackskygg/RollingLydia/README.md

 The function of the button should be quite clear, and you can use them to move names between the two lists.

 ### the Name List Format
-The name list file shoudl follow the following format and should be saved using the ``UTF-8 encoding``, this is very important.
+The name list file should follow the following format and should be saved using the ``UTF-8 encoding``, this is very important.

 If you don't konw how.
 Use your favorite search engine.